Watch out, shorebirds about!

 - Beach-nesting birds lay their eggs in shallow scrapes in the sand, often on estuary entrance bars up and down the coast.

-Four simple steps to help keep beach-nesting birds safe:
+Four steps to help keep shorebirds safe

 - Look out for bird nesting signs or fenced-off nesting areas on the beach, stay well clear of these areas and give the parent birds plenty of space.

-- Drive only on designated beaches, stay out of nesting areas and follow all local beach-driving rules.
+- Drive only on designated vehicle beaches, stay out of nesting areas and follow all local beach-driving rules.